nielshojen/nanodirector/README.md

 # nanoDirector

 nanoDirector is a rewrite of the amazing [MDMDirector](https://github.com/mamdirector/mdmdirector).
 I had to do a Proof of Concept for work, and wanted a component that could talk to [NanoMDM](https://github.com/NanoMDM/nanomdm) directly.
-I also wanted to use MySQL as a backend so we could keep all the nano components on the same DB, and had a need for some AccountCreatino functionality.
+I also wanted to use MySQL as a backend so we could keep all the nano components on the same DB, and had a need for some AccountCreation functionality.

-NOTE that this is my forst time working with go, so this is probably riddled with bad code and poor choices.
+NOTE that this is my first time working with go, so this is probably riddled with bad code and poor choices.
 Use at your peril!

 ## Usage